Laravel-Backpack/docs/7.x/base-themes.md

 - 3 alternative authentication views (default, cover, image);
 - 9 alternative layouts (horizontal, horizontal overlap, horizontal dark, vertical, vertical dark, vertical transparent, right vertical, right vertical dark, right vertical transparent);

-We believe Tabler is the best HTML template on the market right now, with many _many_ HTML components to choose from, which is why we've chosen Tabler as the default theme for Backpack v6.
+We believe Tabler is the best HTML template on the market right now, with many _many_ HTML components to choose from, which is why we've chosen Tabler as the default theme for Backpack.

 For more information and installation steps, see [`backpack/theme-tabler`](https://github.com/Laravel-Backpack/theme-tabler) on Github.